Joaquim Silva (fighter): Ultimate Fighting Championship

-Silva made his official debut for the promotion on September 5, 2015 at UFC 191 where he faced fellow castmate Nazareno Malegarie.
+Silva made his official debut for the promotion on September 5, 2015, at UFC 191 where he faced fellow castmate Nazareno Malegarie.
 He won the fight via split decision.

-Luque next faced Andrew Holbrook on July 8, 2016 at The Ultimate Fighter 23 Finale.
+Luque next faced Andrew Holbrook on July 8, 2016, at The Ultimate Fighter 23 Finale.
 He won the fight by knockout in the first round.

-Silva was expected to face promotional newcomer Gregor Gillespie on September 24, 2016 at UFC Fight Night 95.
+Silva was expected to face promotional newcomer Gregor Gillespie on September 24, 2016, at UFC Fight Night 95.
 However, Silva pulled out of the fight citing injury and was replaced by former opponent Glaico França.

-Silva was faced Mairbek Taisumov but he got injured and replaced by Reza Madadi on May 28, 2017 at UFC Fight Night 109.
-He won the fight by split decision.
+Silva was expected to face Mairbek Taisumov on May 28, 2017, at UFC Fight Night 109.
+However, Taisumov pulled out due to injury and was replaced by Reza Madadi.
+Silva won the fight via split decision.

-Silva faced Vinc Pichel on January 27, 2018 at UFC on Fox: Jacaré vs. Brunson 2.
+Silva faced Vinc Pichel on January 27, 2018, at UFC on Fox: Jacaré vs. Brunson 2.
 He lost the fight by unanimous decision.

-Silva faced Jared Gordon on December 15, 2018 at UFC on Fox 31.
+Silva faced Jared Gordon on December 15, 2018, at UFC on Fox 31.
 He won the fight via technical knockout in round three.
 This win earned him the Fight of the Night award.

-Silva faced Nasrat Haqparast on August 3, 2019 at UFC on ESPN 5.
+Silva faced Nasrat Haqparast on August 3, 2019, at UFC on ESPN 5.
 He lost the fight via knockout in the second round.

-Silva faced Rick Glenn on June 19, 2021 at UFC on ESPN 25.
+Silva faced Ricky Glenn on June 19, 2021, at UFC on ESPN 25.
 He lost the bout via knockout just 37 seconds into the first round.

-Silva faced Jesse Ronson, replacing injured Vinc Pichel, on October 1, 2022 at UFC Fight Night 211.
+Silva faced Jesse Ronson, replacing injured Vinc Pichel, on October 1, 2022, at UFC Fight Night 211.
 He won the bout in the second round, dropping Ronson with a flying knee and then finishing him with ground and pound.
 This win earned him the Performance of the Night award.

+Silva faced Arman Tsarukyan on June 17, 2023, at UFC on ESPN 47.
+He lost the bout via TKO in the third round.

+Silva faced Clay Guida on December 2, 2023, at UFC on ESPN 52.
+He won the fight via unanimous decision.

+Silva faced Drakkar Klose on May 3, 2024, at UFC 301.
+He lost the fight by unanimous decision.

+Silva was scheduled to face Rafa García on March 29, 2025 at UFC on ESPN 64.
+However, Silva withdrew from the fight for unknown reasons and was replaced by Vinc Pichel.

+Silva faced Claudio Puelles on September 13, 2025, at UFC Fight Night 259.
+He won the fight by split decision.